karuvally/buzzer/README.md

 # buzzer
-A crude and low cost alternative to quiz buzzers
+A quick, dirty and low cost alternative to quiz buzzers
 It was developed for the Drishti D-COD event @ CET